ASteinheiser/amoeba-interpreter/README.md

 />

 ## Backburner Features
-- [ ] allow repl to take a file as arg
 - [ ] add <= and >= operators
 - [ ] enhance error messages with line number and file name
 - [ ] add postfix operators (such as `++`)